Baby Jogger City Select LUX Review

 Moreover, side-by-side double strollers are very wide and can be very challenging to go through doorways, store aisles and narrow busy streets.
 It can be very difficult to fit them into a small trunk.

-Inline (front-to-back) strollers, on the other hand, can fit through smaller spaces more easily.
-However, it may be harder to maneuver and steer inline strollers due to the weight distribution (as the distance between the handlebar to the front wheels is much longer).
+Inline (front-to-back) strollers, on the other hand, can fit through smaller and narrow spaces more easily.
+However, the downside is that it may be harder to maneuver and steer inline strollers due to the weight distribution (as the distance between the handlebar to the front wheels is much longer).

 Convertible Stroller Vs A Standard Single Stroller